 |Measured Mt||Indicated Mt||Inferred Mt||Total Mt|

 The JORC resource estimates are limited to a 10:1 strip ratio shell and a 0.5 metre seam thickness cut-off.
 As a result of the 2011 exploration the main basin resource has increased by 89% and the west basin resource has increased by 32%.
 In both basins the deep exploration has for many seams increased the resource classification from unclassified to inferred or from inferred to indicated.
 The tonnage of measured resource has dropped slightly.

 One of the main advantages of the Lake Phillipson coal resource is that an under-utilised railway line is location within the deposit, which can be used to transport product to Adelaide.

-The information contained on White Energy Company Limited's website, which relates to Exploration Results, Mineral Resources or Ore Reserves at EL4534, for coal, is based on information compiled by Jonathan Barber, who is a member of the Australasian Institute of Mining and Metallurgy.
-Jonathan Barber is an employee of Jon Barber Mining Consultants Pty Ltd and is engaged as a consultant to South Australian Coal Limited.
-Jonathan Barber has sufficient experience which is relevant to the style of mineralization and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2004 Edition of the “Australian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves”.
-Jonathan Barber consents to the inclusion on this website the matters based on his information in the form and context in which it appears.
+The information above on this webpage which relates to Exploration Results, Mineral Resources or Ore Reserves at EL4534, for coal, is based on information compiled by Jonathan Barber, who is a member of the Australasian Institute of Mining and Metallurgy.
+Jonathan Barber is an employee of Jon Barber Mining Consultants Pty Ltd and has been engaged as a consultant to South Australian Coal Limited.
+Jonathan Barber has sufficient experience which is relevant to the style of mineralization and the type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined is the 2004 Edition of the “Australian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves”.
+Jonathan Barber consents to the inclusion on this webpage of the matters based on his information in the form and context in which it appears.